 A leisurely afternoon drive to the East leads to the pristine wilderness beaches of the Outer Banks, while the more developed resort beaches near Wilmington and Morehead City/Beaufort are about two hours away.
 Winter skiing or summer hiking and climbing in the Great Smokies are an easy drive to the west.
-Water skiing, fishing, canoeing, and kayaking are popular diversions, and there are several recreational lakes close to the facility.
-Golf, tennis, running, and cycling are also popular activities.
-Regional metropolitan centers like Charlotte, Washington, and Atlanta are an afternoon's drive.
+Water skiing, fishing, canoeing, and

+Regional metropolitan centers like Charlotte,

+Washington, and Atlanta are an afternoon's drive.